NEUR-101 Introduction to Neuroscience

 PSYC-350 Psych, Culture, and Ethnicity

 A critical examination of the role of culture in human development and behavior.
 Explores: (a) the universality and diversity of human biological, cognitive, social, and emotional development and behavior within and across racial, ethnic, and cultural groups, (b) the contexts in which multiple cultures intersect or interact with one another and the historical, institutional, and personal factors that influence or regulate these interactions, and (c) the theoretical and methodological approaches psychologists use to explore these issues.
-Prerequisite: PSYC-101 or SOCI-101 and junior standing.
+Prerequisite: Junior standing and either PSYC-101 or SOCI-101.

 PSYC-360 Behavioral Neuroscience Laboratory